Residential communities close. All students without permission to stay beyond this date must check out.

-- Residential communities close for all students.
-Summer School students move to summer assignments by noon.
+Residential communities close for all students.
+Summer session students move to summer assignments by noon.

 Late Stay Requests

-- Students may request to stay past May 7, but no late stays are permitted past May 13 at 10 a.m.
-Students may submit Late Stay Requests April 1–28, 2017.
-Click here for more information about Late Stays and to fill out the request form.
+Students may request to stay past Sun., May 5, but no late stays are permitted past Sat., May 11 at 10 a.m.
+Students may submit Late Stay Requests April 1–26, 2019.

 Preparing for Check-Out

-- Please deposit clean, gently used clothes and household items in designated areas near your community.
-Pod containers will be located at Lightsey near the fire station portion of the parking lot and the north end of Calhoun Courts for donation of larger items such as sofas, recliners, etc. that are in good condition.
+Please deposit clean, gently used clothes and household items in designated areas near your community.
+Pod containers will be located at Manning Hall, the Greek Quad, Lightsey Bridge, Calhoun Courts, Shoeboxes and Douthit East & West for donation of larger items such as sofas, recliners, etc. that are in good condition.

-- University Housing is unable to provide storage for residents’ personal belongings over the summer.
-However, Clemson Undergraduate Student Government partners with Campus Carriers to provide transportation of and summer storage for students’ belongings.
+University Housing is unable to provide storage for residents’ personal belongings over the summer.

 Trash & Recycling